 Commercial rapid diagnostic tests for malaria are based on the presence of certain plasmodium antigens or enzymatic activities.
 Assays may involve detection of a histidine-rich protein 2 (HRP-2) associated with malaria parasites (especially P. falciparum) and detection of plasmodium-associated lactate dehydrogenase (pLDH).
 The rapid diagnostic tests are generally comparable in sensitivity to microscopy in detecting low levels of parasitemia, but they do not differentiate single infection from concurrent infection with more than one Plasmodium species or allow speciation except for P. falciparum.

-Light microscopy and rapid diagnostic tests are complementary tests, and both should be done when available.
+Light microscopy and rapid diagnostic tests are complementary, and both should be done when available.
 They have similar sensitivity.
 Negative results even in both does not exclude malaria in a patient with low parasitemia.

 Polymerase chain reaction and species-specific DNA probes can be used but are not widely available at the point of care.
 They can help identify the infecting Plasmodium species after malaria is diagnosed.
 Because serologic tests may reflect prior exposure, they are not useful in the diagnosis of acute malaria.